datanav/docs/configuration.rst

      - String
      - A string literal to use when querying the triplestore the first time.
      - "0001-01-01T00:00:00Z"
      -

-   * - ``supports_since``
-     - Boolean
-     - Flag to indicate whether to use a ``since`` marker when reading from the source, i.e. to start at the beginning each time or not.
-     - true
-     -

 Continuation support